-- 1. Provide an opportunity for learning in a professional atmosphere, foster an environment conducive to the spirit, and provide clinical experiences that provide optimal medical care to physically active individuals. - 2.
-Prepare students to be board certified and licensed allied health care professionals able to provide leadership in a variety of practice settings, and advocate for the field of athletic training throughout the community. - 3.
-Prepare students who desire to work in athletic training or pursue other allied health and medical fields with the foundation knowledge and clinical skills to be successful in their graduate studies and training.
+- 1. Provide an opportunity for learning in a professional atmosphere, foster an environment conducive to the spirit, and provide clinical experiences that provide optimal medical care to patients/athletes. - 2.
+Prepare students to be board certified and licensed allied health care professionals able to provide leadership in a variety of practice settings, and advocate for the field of athletic training throughout the community.
+Prepare students who desire to work in athletic training. - 3.
+Encourage students to seek further education (EdD or PhD).